narimiran/tably/README.md

 For a test run all you need to do is download the file [`tably.py`](tably.py) and put it in the directory where you would like to use it.

 If you wish to use it repeatedly, a good idea would be to make it executable and add it to your $PATH, which simplifies usage.
-(Then you can call it from any directory just by `tably filename.csv [arguments]`)
+(Then you can call it from any directory just by `tably filename.csv [arguments]`, as shown in the following examples, otherwise you need to call it by `python tably.py filename.csv [arguments]`)

 # Usage